satori-ng/hooker/README.md

 I try to keep it simple for both providers and consumers.

-The whole idea is that there are events, created by either the guts of the app or an plugin itself on runtime.
+The whole idea is that there are events, created by either the guts of the app or a plugin itself on runtime.
 After that, the required plugins that actually implemnt hooks on the events should be imported.